 Data modeling is a critical step in the process of designing and building a data warehouse.
 It involves creating a conceptual and logical representation of the data that will be stored in the data warehouse.
 Data modeling is critical to the success of a data warehousing project.
 It ensures that the data stored in the warehouse is accurate, consistent, and well-organized, which enables organizations to make informed decisions based on reliable data.

-Data Vault is a popular data modeling methodology that is used in various industries in Data warehousing, Business Analytics.
+Data Vault is a popular data modeling methodology that is used in various industries in data warehousing and business analytics.

 The "new" Data Vault 2.0 solution incorporates people, process, and technology.
 It includes prescriptive methodologies and reference architectures for technologies such as the data warehouse, data lake, data lakehouse, virtualization, data fabric, and data mesh.
 The Data Vault 2.0 methodology was founded on SEI’s Capability Maturity Model and derives from Six Sigma, total quality management, disciplined agile delivery, and lean.

 On the other hand, Data Vault is essentially a layer between the information mart / star schema and staging.
 There is some additional overhead in maintaining this layer.
-This means that Data vault can require increased processing power: but on the on the other hand it is much easier to add new sources.
+This means that Data Vault can require increased processing power; but on the other hand it is much easier to add new sources.

 Some of the benefits of using Data Vault include: